gtranchedone/vapor-testing-template/README.md

 Alternatively, you can simply clone this project and start working on your app.
 This template is actually a fully working Vapor application, although quite basic in functionality.

+## Running tests

+Once you've created a new app, you can run tests using `vapor test` or `swift test`.
+Both commands are equivalent at this point.
+See the example tests included with the template to get started.

 ## 📖 Vapor Documentation

 Visit the Vapor web framework's [documentation](http://docs.vapor.codes) for instructions on how to build a web application using this template.